 Actively make independent recommendations to the EC, PSC and MB.

 As advisors, participate in EC, PSC and MB meetings.

+Maintain membership with expertise that is representative of all the Goals, Outcomes and Management Strategies.

 Participate in the development and implementation of the Management Strategies as appropriate.

-Establish annual goals and deliverables that support the strategic priorities of the CBP.
+Establish annual priorities in collaboration with the MB where appropriate that support the CBP strategic priorities and the progress of the Agreement Goals and Outcomes.

-Actively collaborate with the MB and share progress on annual goals and deliverables.

-Report directly to the EC and PSC but collaborates with the MB to establish strategic priorities.
+Share progress on priorities and Advisory Committee activities with the PSC and MB.

-Provide support to GITs and Action Teams requests for policy, scientific and technical input as allowed by the limited time that members are able to apply.
+Provide support and advice to GITs and Action Teams requests for policy, scientific and technical input as allowed by the limited time that members are able to apply.

-Strategic priorities and focus areas for the Advisory Committees should be developed in concert with the MB while considering the full range of possible specific roles listed in the committee-specific sections below.

 Decision-Making for the Chesapeake Bay Watershed Agreement

-Over the 25-year history of the CBP, the partners have signed nearly 100 agreements, directives, resolutions, adoption statements and other documents that create cooperative action to restore and protect various aspects of the watershed and Bay.
-This complex and challenging endeavor has routinely relied upon collaborative decision-making and “consensus” (all parties can live with the decision) among the partners has been, and remains, a goal.
+Over the 30-year history of the CBP, the partners have signed nearly four agreements, and numerous directives, resolutions, adoption statements and other documents that create cooperative action to restore and protect various aspects of the watershed and Bay.
+This complex and challenging endeavor has routinely relied upon collaborative decision-making.
+Consensus building among the Program partners all parties can live with the decision) remains the preferred decision-making approach.
 There are, however, situations in which consensus is inappropriate or in which consensus is not necessary for progress to be made.
 Whatever approach is used to make decisions, it is important that members of the organizational group understand exactly what the process is and that they feel included in the process.
 Finally, when decisions are made, the approach used must be recorded in meeting minutes along with the outcome of decision.

 Decision-making at the EC, PSC, and MB will be done by signatory representatives through consensus.
 Only as a last resort if consensus cannot be reached a supermajority vote will be utilized.